-- a.
+a.
 Neck Gaiter.
 The neck gaiter is authorized and may be worn with the APFU, and tactical uniforms when temperatures reach 32° F and below or when designated by the Commander or 1SG.
 It may be worn as a neck warmer, hood, or balaclava/mask.
-Neck gaiters will be removed when indoors. - b.
-Brassards.
-Brassards are worn as ID to designate personnel who are required to perform a special task or to deal with the public.
-Examples are Staff Duty, CQ, Military Police, etc.
+Neck gaiters will be removed when indoors.

-c.
+b.
 Electronic Devices.

 - 1. Cellular Phone or Electronic Device.
 Soldiers will not operate cell phones, to include the wearing of an earpiece, while walking in uniform (ON OR OFF THE INSTALLATION).
 Soldiers that are using their cell phone, to include texting and calls, do so only at the halt.
 Use of a cell phone does not constitute justification for not rendering the appropriate courtesies to officers and NCOs.
 Soldiers will not talk or text on cell phones while driving on the installation unless using a hands-free device.
 Soldiers will not use cell phones, to include hands free devices while rendering the appropriate courtesies to officers and NCOs.
 Soldiers will not talk or text on cell phones while driving on the installation unless using a hands-free device.
 Soldiers will not use cell phones, to include hands-free devices while operating tactical vehicles.
-Soldiers will not use hands-free devices (ie earpieces) or corded devices outside a vehicle or at workstations while in uniform. - 2.
+Soldiers will not use hands-free devices (ie earpieces) or corded devices outside a vehicle.
+The use of headsets for TEAMS meetings is authorized. - 2.
 Headsets/Headphones/Earpiece/Bluetooth Devices.
 Using earphones, headphones, or any other listening devices on a DoD installation while on or adjacent to roads or streets at all times is prohibited IAW AR 385-10 while either walking, jogging, running, skateboarding, bicycling, or any other mode herein not enumerated due to safety concerns and reasons.
 Use on sidewalks is authorized, however personnel must remove the listening devices when crossing a road.
 Unless otherwise prohibited by the unit or installation commander, Soldiers may use headphones, including wireless or non-wireless devices and earpieces, in uniform only while performing individual physical training in indoor gyms, fitness centers (including their tracks) or on the 3-Mile Track.
 Soldiers may not wear headphones beyond the permitted area in any manner, including around the neck or attached to the uniform.
 Headphones will be conservative and discreet.
 Ear pads will not exceed 1-1/2 inches in diameter at the widest point.
 Soldiers may wear electronic devices, such as music players or cell phones, as prescribed in AR 670-1, paragraph 3- 6a(2)(b).
 They may also wear a solid black armband for electronic devices in the gym or at fitness centers.
 Soldiers may not wear the armband beyond the permitted areas listed above.
+The above-mentioned allowances are not allowed during organizational, unit, or tactical PT sessions.
+Also, Soldiers are not allowed to broadcast music from their cellphone at any time while in any uniform.
 See images for reference.